renjil/order-processor/README.md

-# RUBIX BAKERY
+# Order Processing API

-This application is used to process orders received to the Rubix Bakery.
+This application is used to process orders received to a bakery.
 The application has been hosted on AWS as a Lambda service.

 ## Assumptions